garrettgsb/errors-and-promises/README.md

 **Dealing with Errors**

-It is a good idea to add one more step to the workflow above, to handle anything going wrong:
+It is a good idea to add one more step to the workflow above, to handle anything that goes wrong:

 **Step 5:** Add a `.catch()` with a callback function to handle any errors